gspanglett/McGillBibliographyStylesheet/README.md

 3. Start MS Word.
 Go to the References tab.
 In the Citations and Bibliography section, check that "McGill Legal" is selectable as a style.

 4. Go to Insert Citation ->  Add New Source ...  .
 Go to the Type of Source dropdown.
 Check that Legislation, Case and Legal Jounral Article are the first two items in the dropdown.

+# Other Info

+To all 1L students at University of Ottawa - bringing open source to the legal profession.

+Gareth Spanglett.